cozimacode/react-bot/README.md

 }
 ```

-## Methods
+## Methods <a name="methods"></a>

 - **addBotMessage**
   You can use this method to simulate a response from the bot after processing the user input through the backend.
-This accepts plain text values.
+The first argument accepts a plain text value.
+The second argument takes the botId which only needs to be passed if using the multiple bots feature and needs to match the ID you pass to `ReactBot`.

 - **addUserMessage**
   This method can be used to add a message as a user without invoking the `handleUserInput` function.
+First argument accepts a plain text value.
+For the second argument, it is same scenario as mentioned above for `addBotMessage`.

 - **addCustomComponent**
   This is used to add any custom React component.
-It accepts an object with the component class, props for it (if any) and an optional boolean to show/hide the chat avatar.
+The first argument accepts an object with the component class, props for it (if any) and an optional boolean to show/hide the chat avatar.
+For the second argument, it is same scenario as mentioned above for `addBotMessage`.

   ```js
   addCustomComponent({
     Component: CustomReactComponent,